Zelda in Tears of the Kingdom.

 Recommended Videos

 It doesn’t matter if you’re loyal to another platform; everyone adores the Zelda series because it sets the standard for the industry’s future.
 They’re the games to which every other game is compared.
 However, there are rather a lot of Zelda games, making the series feel like one that’s almost impossible for newcomers to approach.
-So anybody can find an entry that looks good to them and know they’re not about to play the dud of the series or some obscure spin-off no one has ever heard of, here are the 12 best Zelda games of all time, ranked.
+Anybody can find an entry that looks good to them and know they’re not about to play the dud of the series or some obscure spin-off no one has ever heard of, so here are the 12 best Zelda games of all time, ranked.

 The 12 best Zelda games of all time